Ahmad-ayoub/expense-tracker-React/README.md

-##React Expense Tracker
+#React Expense Tracker
+Introducing a user-friendly React Expense Tracker app for efficient expense management:

+##Built with the React framework
-Introducing a straightforward React Expense Tracker app that enables users to add and manage their expenses efficiently and systematically.
-This app is built using the React framework, which makes use of components and React hooks, such as useState, for efficient state management and modular code.
+*Utilizes components and React hooks like useState, promoting efficient state management and modular code
+##Intuitive interface

-Featuring an intuitive interface, users can enter the expense category, description, date, and amount, followed by clicking the "Add a new expense" button to incorporate it into the table.
+*Add expense details: category, description, date, and amount *Click "Add a new expense" to incorporate the information into the table *Dedicated "delete" button for each row allows selective removal *Organized layout for convenient monitoring of spending
-Each row includes a dedicated "delete" button, allowing for the selective removal of any row as needed.
-The table presents all recorded expenses in a tidy and well-organized layout, offering users a convenient way to monitor their spending.

 Access the app [here](https://whispering-fjord-41748.herokuapp.com/) utilizing Heroku.
 Heroku is a cloud platform that allows developers to easily deploy, manage, and scale their applications